Call one of our locations now!

 Using Blood Thinners

-Avoid blood-thinning medications and ibuprofen for a few days after your Botox treatment.
+Avoid blood-thinning medications, ibuprofen, and fish oil for a few days after your Botox treatment.
 Cosmetic injections can lead to temporary discoloration at the injection site, such as bruising and redness.

 If you’re on a prescribed blood thinner, consult with your healthcare provider before making any changes to your medication regimen.